 As if I’m not here.

-Armed with that letter another officer leaves the room.
+Armed with that manifesto another officer leaves the room.

 I have to sign an inventory of my things.

 Two new dudes appear and ask me to follow.

 Wondering how they transport big blokes like the door handler.

 There are no windows.